moody-Jazz/RayChess/README.md

 ![Display Image](images/DisplayImg.JPG)

-This project also includes a UI that can be used with any custom chess engine.
-The only requirement is that your engine must have a method that accepts moves in long algebraic notation and returns the best move in the same format.
+This project also includes a UI that can be used with any custom chess engine with minimal changes.

 ## Build Instructions